helloworldhelloworld/demo/README.md

 ### Configuring Prompts

 Prompt templates are defined in `application.yaml` under the `app.prompt.templates` section.
 Placeholders like `{context}` are replaced at runtime.
+The default configuration includes templates for RAG context, tool instructions and a `react` template that guides the model to respond using the ReAct style.
 You can add additional templates and reference them from the application code.